orsonteodoro/gcf2/profiles/gaming/README.md

     hardening and without kernel hardening, 1 partition for general use with userland hardening and with kernel hardening.
 This is uncommon.

-  - Unhardened whole drive for gaming, hardened USB stick for general use.
+  - Unhardened whole drive for gaming, hardened USB stick or separate drive for general use and paying bills.
 This is uncommon, but helps isolation, but doesn't secure if firmware has vulnerabilities or is compromised.

   - Unhardened mostly everything.
 This was a common practice in 1990s to 2000s decade.